The FFICM examinations are an integral part of the assessment of the CCT in ICM. They are mandatory for all those entering the new ICM CCT programme.

 The second part examination can be taken at any point during Stage 2 of the new training programme.
 Eligibility to sit the second part FFICM examination is either a pass in the FICM Primary examination or a pass in the primary examination of one of the complementary specialty colleges.
 The examination comprise three sections: MCQ, OSCE and the structured oral examination (SOE).
 The MCQ must be passed before candidates can apply for the OSCE/SOE.

 The MCQ [Multiple Choice Question] section of the examination tests factual knowledge in the areas of science applied to clinical practice including resuscitation and initial management of the acutely ill patient; diagnosis, assessment, investigation, monitoring and data interpretation; disease management; therapeutic interventions and organ support; perioperative care; comfort and recovery; end of life care; paediatric care; transport; patient safety and health systems management.
 The first sitting of the MCQ exam took place in January 2013 and the exam consisted of 90 Multiple True False questions (MTF).
-From July 2014 the structure will be amended to include 60 Multiple True False questions (MTF) and 30 Single Best Answer Questions (SBA).
+In it's current iteration, the exam consists of 50 multiple true/false (MTF) questions and 50 single best answer (SBA) questions which are attempted over 3 hours.
+As of autumn 2021, this was undertaken remotely using the Testreach platform used by the RCoA.

 The objective of the OSCE [Objective Structured Clinical Examination] section tests knowledge and skills essential to the safe practice of intensive care.
 Each individual section is marked separately, and does not influence the marks in any other section.
 The OSCE consists of 13, seven minute stations with a one minute reading time between stations.
 All stations must be attempted, there are no 'killer stations' and negative marking is not used.
 There are 12 'live' stations (marks count towards the final mark) and one station used for validating new questions (the test station).
 Neither the examiners nor the candidates are made aware of the test station, therefore all 13 stations must be approached equally.
 The examination draws questions from four different areas: Data, Equipment, Professionalism and Resuscitation.
 Questions are selected to ensure a wide area of the curriculum.
 Each station is marked out of 20 with the pass mark for each station being determined by the Examiners before the examination, using the Angoff Referencing method.
 The pass marks for each of the 12 'live stations' are summed to obtain the pass mark for the whole examination.